What is CapEx and OpEx

 CapEx – Capital expenditures are not fully deducted in the accounting period they were incurred.
 In other words, they are not fully subtracted from the revenue when computing the profits or losses a business has made.
 However, intangible assets are amortized over their lifespan while the tangible ones are depreciated over their life cycle.
 All monies spent to get new inventory, including machinery or intellectual property, are grouped under CapEx spendings.

 OpEx – Operating expenses are fully deducted in the accounting period they were incurred.
 All funds spent when converting inventory into throughput falls under OpEx.
 This includes employee wages, repair and maintenance of equipment, rental fees, and utility bills and so on.
-If a business invests in real estate, these spending is approved as CapEx budget and the expense is grouped under CapEx.
+If a business invests in real estate, this spending is approved as CapEx budget and the expense is grouped under CapEx.
 However, all the costs incurred when managing such an income generating building falls under OpEx.

 - Purchase of fixed assets.